chrisdkemper/blog/_posts/2013-03-21-talking-phpne.md

 date:   2013-03-21 11:39:09
 comments: true
 categories: misc speaking
+summary: I explain a few things I've learned from speaking at PHPNE
 ---

 On Tuesday, the 16th of April, I gave a talk at PHP North East, titled "Silex: From nothing, to an API".
 This was my first real talk, so it was really nerve wracking for me.
 Initially, I planned not to be the guy who wrote his presentation the night before, but due to certain things, that turned out to be what happened.